j1fvandenbosch/OS-FAQ-CheatSheets/README.md

      . most versions
      .
 Windows 10 21H1 – OS Build 21390

-other US will be added as required
+other OS's will be added as required